albanpetit/albanpetit.com/content/page/about/index.md

 </div>
 {{< /html >}}

-## FabAcademy & Personal projects
+## Personal projects

 In addition to my activities at La Machinerie, I am utilizing this website as a platform to document my personal projects, which are undertaken both within La Machinerie's Fablab and my personal workshop.
-Most of the [FabAcademy missions](/assignments/) are also completed within La Machinerie's Fablab.

 ## Contact

 Please feel free to contact me via email at contact@albanpetit.com or on [Twitter](https://twitter.com/Padh_) for any information, advice, questions, or modifications regarding this website.

 Enjoy your visit ! :smile: